 Chapter 3 (Part 5) – Lapland, three years later

-Three years later we came back to Lapland and spent first one month in Kvikkjokk, further south than Abisko, in a little red house with one room and a kitchenette that was part of the STF tourist station.
+Three years later we came back to Lapland and spent first one month at Kvikkjokk Tourist Station, further south than Abisko.
+We rented a ilittle red house with one room and a kitchenette that was part of the STF tourist station.
 We cooked our own food and did our shopping at the general store in the village.
 It was a good walk, but that’s what we needed to prepare us for what was coming.

-After that month, Arne went back to civilization, having had enough of trekking the first time in Lapland.
-Mother, Maja and I set out on a two-week trek around Sarek National Park, one of the wildest and most scenic mountain areas in the world.
+After that first month, Arne went back to civilization, having had enough of trekking on our first visit to Lapland.
+Mother, Gun and I set out on a two-week trek around Sarek National Park, one of the wildest and most scenic mountain areas in the world.
 Each one of us was carrying over 20 kg on our backs.

-We started out on the light climb from the tourist station into the birch forest, provided with birch branches to fight off the mosquitoes.
+We started out on the light climb from the tourist station into the birch forest, provided with jungle oil and birch branches to fight off the mosquitoes.
 Kvikkjokk is a mosquito paradise and I vividly remember a white wall in the laundry room that was black with huge mosquitoes.

-After two days of that first leg from Kvikkjokk to Saltoluokta we arrived at Aktse.
-This is one of the main entrance places for those strong people who dare get into the magic Sarek massif, carrying tents and sleeping bags.
+After two days of that first leg from Kvikkjokk to Saltoluokta we arrived at Aktse — after spending the first night at Pårtestuga (stuga=hut) This is one of the main entrance places for those strong people who plan on getting into the magic Sarek massif, carrying tents and sleeping bags.
 Unless they have a guide who carries the tent, they end up with 40 kilos on their backs.
 But that was then and probably tents and everything else has become more light-weight today.
 Sarek National Park is protected and there are no huts or shelters of any kind.

 The view from Aktse over Rapadalen with its delta is unique.
 There is a delta in Kvikkjokk too, but the Rapa valley is truly breathtaking.
 Unfortunately Mother’s photos and films were lost, but here is a Youtube link to a video of Rapadalen.

-This boat took us along all the way to unbelievably wonderful Vaisaluokta.
-It was a Sami village, most complete with the most beautiful timbered church I have ever seen.
-There is still one in Staloluokta which we were going to get to, but not nearly as big as this one.
+This boat took us along all the way to unbelievably wonderful Vaisaluokta, a Sami summer village.
+It was most complete with the most beautiful timbered church I could ever imagine.
+There is still one small Sami church in Staloluokta, where we were going, but it is not nearly as breathtaking as this one.
 You had a feeling of awe because of the simple beauty and the high ceiling, the light-colored fresh wood and everything just exquisitely beautiful and simple.
 There were reindeer hides covering the floor to sit on.

 We were so impressed by the friendliness of the Sami people, men, women and children, that we decided to spend a whole day there.
-A Sami woman who looked quite old and who was probably not young, a kind of tribal mother, invited us proudly to come into her huge hut (kåta in Swedish).
-There was room for a whole family there with several children – AND she had a Singer sewing machine.
-A treadle one obviously since there wasn’t any electricity.
+A Sami woman who looked a hundred years old, and who was probably not young, a kind of tribal mother, invited us proudly to see the interior of her huge hut (kåta in Swedish).
+There was room for a whole family there, with several children – AND she had a Singer sewing machine.
+A treadle one, for obvious reasons.

-We too spent the night in a Sami hut, sleeping on reindeer hides that covered a bed bottom of soft birch branches on the floor.
-We cooked our food in a huge pot hanging on a chain from the center hole in the ceiling over the hearth in the middle of the hut.
+We also spent a night in a Sami hut, sleeping on reindeer hides that covered a bed bottom of soft birch branches on the floor.
+We cooked our food in a huge pot hanging on a chain from the center hole over the hearth in the middle of the hut.
+The opening lets the smoke out of course.

 We spent a day just walking around talking to the locals and taking pictures (which have been lost, alas!).
 The old woman let Mother take pictures of her, even though we had been told that the Sami people believe evil spirits will get them if they have their pictures taken.
 It was a day that will never be forgotten.

-The saddest thing about this is that the whole village was burned down a couple of years later, by a madman, as far as anyone knows.
-It was never built back up.
+The saddest thing about this is that the whole village was burned down a couple of years later, by a madman, pyromaniac, as far as anyone knows.
+The original kind of Sami village was never reconstructed, and it is so sad to think of all that ‘historyy’ being gone and forgotten.

-It seems clear though that the beautiful Sami church was in fact spared.
+We have been told though that the beautiful Sami church was in fact spared.
 There are new pictures to be found of an old church that looks very much like the one we saw in 1950.
-Today, there is an STF hut in Vaisaluokta and also in Kutjaure, where there was absolutely nothing when we took the boat from there.
+Today, there is an STF hut in Vaisaluokta and also in Kutjaure, where there was absolutely nothing when we took the boat from there in 1950..

-After a day in Vaisaluokta we waved goodbye to our new friends and set out towards Staloluokta.
-This was to be the point of our two-week trek that made me insist on going back to Lapland with John later on, after all our summers in the Austrian Alps.
+After the day in Vaisaluokta we waved goodbye to our new friends and set out towards Staloluokta.
+This was to be the point of our two-week trek that made me insist on going back to Lapland with John later on.
+After all our summers in the Austrian Alps, I just felt I had to revisit the paradise of my youth.
 Both these places have since then become summer Sami villages – no more with Sami huts, but with wooden houses.
 We know that now it’s possible to buy some kinds of food, smoked trout and pita-like bread in Stalo and probably also in Vaisaluokta.

-The Sami hut where we were going to spend the night was already occupied when we arrived.
-No problem – there was room for us too.
-And we made the acquaintance of a gentleman who was so much in love with Stalo that he just had to come here every year for a few days to get cleansed from the noise and dust and ugliness of the big cities.
-To get peace in his soul for another year.
+The authentic Sami hut where we were going to spend the night was already occupied when we arrived.
+No problem – there was room for all of us.
+And we made the acquaintance of a gentleman who was so much in love with Stalo that he just felt he had to come here every year for a few days to get cleansed from the noise and dust and ugliness of the big cities.
+To breathe peace into his soul for another year.
 Virijaure has rightfully been called the most beautiful lake in Sweden.

-We stayed in Stalo for a full day and we felt we could sit there eternally and just let the calm and beauty of the place seep into our souls.
-This was a world I’d never known.
+We stayed in Stalo for a full day and we felt we could sit there eternally and just let the calm and beauty of the place seep though us.
+This was a world I had never known.
 This was my dreamland.
 I felt I could stay right here forever watching the line of snowy mountains on the far side of the lake, in Norway, and the changing colors on the water.

 ngg_shortcode_1_placeholder” order_by=”sortorder” order_direction=”ASC” returns=”included” maximum_entity_count=”500″]